afenix/DirectConnect/README.md

 Motivation
 ----------
-To practice building an application using Ruby on Rails, Active Record, and testing with Rspec and Capybara.
+To practice building an application using EmberJS.

 Bug Reports
 ------------